USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 **2. Very High Coverage**
-You have so many reads that multi-mappers and ambiguous counts overwhelm your results, and runtime becomes painful.
+You have so many reads that multi-mappers and ambiguous counts overwhelm your results, and running times become excessive.

 a.
 HISAT2 adjustments: